 5. Market Indices

-Market indices, like the Dow Jones Industrial Average (DJIA) or the S&P 500, assess the performance of specific sectors or markets.
+Market indices, such as the Dow Jones Industrial Average (DJIA) and the S&P 500, assess the performance of specific sectors or markets.

 How Are Derived Indices Calculated?